-Local Policy: Children under age 16 and individuals requiring special loading assistance will be required to be accompanied by an escort.
-The passengers must provide their own escort.
+Local Policy: Children under age 14 and individuals requiring special assistance (including wheelchair passengers) shall be required to be accompanied by an escort.
+Passengers must provide their own escorts.
 The escort must be able to provide the necessary assistance to the passenger.
+Escorts shall be transported at no cost.